Merge the build systems for Retail and Finance and Operations

-This article describes the steps for merging the build systems for both Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Retail.
+This article describes the steps for merging the build systems for both Dynamics 365 for Finance and Operations, and Dynamics 365 for Retail.
 The Lifecycle Services (LCS)-integrated build experience supports both code upgrades and new projects.
 The Retail SDK is a self-contained MSBuild-based build system.
 Many customizers want to make productive changes in both Microsoft Dynamics 365 for Finance and Operations and Retail components.
-This article outlines the manual steps for merging both build systems using Visual Studio Team Services.
+This article outlines the manual steps for merging both build systems using Azure DevOps.

 Enable the build system